Match of the Century (rugby union): First half

 A Wales player is brought to ground by the All Blacks' defence.

-Hodges kicked off for Wales and the early play was very tough.
+Hodges kicked off for Wales and the early play was noted as very tough.
 There were few opportunities until Seeling made a break for New Zealand, this was brought down by the Welsh defence and the first scrum was called.

-The All Blacks adopted their usual formation of seven packed forwards and would have expected the Welsh to use the British system of eight.
+The All Blacks adopted their usual formation of seven packed forwards and expected the Welsh to use the traditional system of eight.
 However, Wales not only formed their scrum with seven men but they packed with four men in the front row.
 This meant whichever side New Zealand tried to gain the loose-head advantage, Wales had a man outside.
 As the front rows engaged, and the attacking side of the scrum became obvious, the surplus Welsh player on the other side would then retreat into the back row.

 Wales were the only team with any real scoring chances early on.
 Percy Bush made a failed attempt at a drop goal, but the best chance ended when an awkward pass from Jack Williams was dropped by Willie Llewellyn yards from the try line.

 Accounts of the match are unanimous in reporting how unusually poor New Zealand were in the first half, and that they conceded an abundance of penalties in the opening fifteen minutes.
 One reporter stated that the normally free-scoring All Blacks did not get any play inside the Welsh 25 yard line until the very moment before half-time.

 The Try

 Teddy Morgan led the Welsh singing of Hen Wlad Fy Nhadau and would go on to score the only points of the match.

-A scrum was called and Dicky Owen saw a chance to call the move he devised in training.
+A scrum was called and Dicky Owen saw a chance to call the move he had devised in training.
 As Wales won the ball, Owen ran it down the blindside, with the backline of Bush, Nicholls & Llewellyn following him in support.
 This initial move drew Gallaher, Hunter and most of the New Zealand backs in that direction.
 Owen then switched the play, throwing a long pass back to the openside, with Cliff Pritchard having to take the ball at his feet.
 The long pass gave Pritchard time to draw the covering tackle of Deans before passing to Gabe who similarly drew Duncan McGregor.
 Finally Gabe passed to Morgan who sprinted more than twenty metres past the covering full-back Gillett to touch down in the left corner on 23 minutes.
 Wales failed to kick the conversion and this was the only score of the match and the first time that the All Blacks had conceded without first scoring themselves.